specklesystems/aec-tech-presentation/README.md

-# AEC Tech Presentation Repo
+# AEC Tech Speckle Repo

+This repo contains all code and files related to